ryanmcafee/flavorize/flavors/azure/readme.md

 az account list --query "[].{name:name, subscriptionId:id, tenantId:tenantId}"
 ```

-After running the above, ensure you set "arm_tenant_id" in customizations/terraform.tfvars to the correct azure tenant id you wish to use.

 Depending on the Azure account you logged into the Azure CLI with, you may have access to multiple subscriptions.
 Please ensure that you choose/use the correct Azure Subscription Id.

 Set the SUBSCRIPTION_ID environment variable to hold the value of the returned id field from the subscription you want to use: